-We are committed to protecting Harris Health's property and information against loss, theft, destruction, and/or misuse.
+We are committed to protecting Harris Health's property and information against loss, theft, destruction and/or misuse.

-- " To correctly use and care for all property and equipment entrusted to you. - " To maintain, inventory, and keep all supplies secure and to not make unauthorized copies of computer software or use personal software on Harris Health's computers or equipment. - " To use Harris Health's computers, the email system, the internet, Harris Health's intranet, and other technology primarily for work-related purposes. - " To protect the confidentiality of your passwords. - " To protect against malicious programs being transmitted into Harris Health's electronic information systems by not downloading unapproved software, files, programs, and/or applications and by not opening files attached to emails from unknown, suspicious, or untrustworthy sources.
+- " To correctly use and care for all property and equipment entrusted to you whether you are using the equipment and property at a Harris Health facility or in your remote worksite while telecommuting. - " To maintain, inventory and keep all supplies secure and to not make unauthorized copies of computer software or use personal software on Harris Health computers or equipment. - " To use Harris Health computers, the email system, the internet, the Harris Health intranet and other technology primarily for work-related purposes. - " To protect the confidentiality of your passwords. - " To protect against malicious programs being transmitted into Harris Health's electronic information systems by not downloading unapproved software, files, programs, and/ or applications and by not opening files attached to emails from unknown, suspicious or untrustworthy sources and immediately reporting any suspected phishing attempt to Harris Health's Information Security department by email at Infosec@harrishealth.org.

-- Harris Health Policy 3.11.803, Information System User Responsibility - Harris Health Policy 3.11.809, Information Systems Password - Harris Health Policy 6.37, Acceptable Use of HCHD Internet and Email System
+- 🖒 Harris Health Policy 3.11.803, Information System User Responsibility - Harris Health Policy 3.11.809, Information Systems Password - Harris Health Policy 6.37, Acceptable Use of HCHD Internet and Email System